vikas-chouhan95/Cube-Dash/README.md

 # Cube-Dash
-Cube Dash is basic cube movement game made in unity from Brackeys Unity Tutorials
+Cube Dash is basic cube movement game made in unity from Brackeys Unity Tutorials.
+Feel free to clone, change and build it for whatever platform you want.